gongahkia/personal-wiki/SQL.md

 -- RELATION => a generic table that corresponds to an entity type and with a many-to-many relationship types -- TABLE ROWS => correspond to entity instance OR any instance with a many-to-many relationship instances -- TABLE COLUMNS => correspond to attribute
--- PRIMARY KEY => attribute or combination of attributes of unique value that uniquely identifies a ROW in a relation, cannot be NULL, usually the identifier within the context of E-R diagrams, specified by underlining it
+-- PRIMARY KEY => attribute or combination of attributes of unique value that uniquely identifies a ROW in a relation, cannot be NULL, usually the identifier within the context of E-R diagrams, specified by underlining it once
-    -- SIMPLE PRIMARY KEY => single field, unique identifier -- COMPOSITE PRIMARY KEY => multiple fields, composite identifier -- Each relation MUST HAVE ONE primary key, it is used as index to speed up user querying -- FOREIGN KEY => attribute in a relation that is primary key to another relation -- RELATIONAL DATABASE => consists of any number of relations -- SCHEMA => description of database structure, textually represented by a capitalised uppercase word and its comma-delimited components within brackets
+    -- SIMPLE PRIMARY KEY => single field, unique identifier -- COMPOSITE PRIMARY KEY => multiple fields, composite identifier -- Each relation MUST HAVE ONE primary key, it is used as index to speed up user querying -- FOREIGN KEY => attribute in a relation that is primary key to another relation, specified by underlining it once, where the relationship between primary and foreign key is specified by place of origin and destination for the arrow
+-- RELATIONAL DATABASE => consists of any number of relations -- SCHEMA => description of database structure, textually represented by a capitalised uppercase word and its comma-delimited components within brackets